-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
 Your FICO score gives lenders an insight into what type of borrower you are based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-You can get approved for a mortgage loan with a lower score, but the interest paid over the life of the loan could be more than double the amount of someone having a stronger FICO score.
+You can get approved for a mortgage with a lower score, but the interest paid in the long run could be more than double that of someone having a better credit score.

-Getting your credit in order is the best way to ease into purchasing a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of FICO scores.
+Call us at 863-494-9009 and we can help you get on the right track to the home of your dreams.

-How do you get a higher score?
+You want an improved score, but how do you get there?
 Building your FICO score takes time.
-It can be rare to make a significant change in your number with small changes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The best way to do this is to know your FICO score.
-Here are some ways you can improve your credit score:
+It can be rare to make a significant change in your credit score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these tips:

-- Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
-But, be sure to pay them off in one or two payments.
+- Keep your cards active.
+Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
+But, pay them off in no more than two or three payments.

-- Pay on time.
-How often you're late with payments greatly affects your credit score.
+- Stay on top of payments.
+Payment history is a huge factor in your credit score.
 It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a bank.

-- Correct your credit report.
-If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Ensure that your credit history is correct.
+If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Even out your debt.
-At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is at the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the bulk of your debt transferred to a single card.
+- Spread your debt around.
+At first, this doesn't sound like a good idea.
+But, you don't want to have one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about less than 40% of their credit limit than to have all of your debt transferred to a single card.

 Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of The Williamson Group Realty, Inc., shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of The Williamson Group Realty, Inc., the loan application process can be a stress-free experience so you, too, can become a homeowner.